Boreas618/boreas618.github.io/os-notes/memory-management-mechanisms.md

 **16-bit Mode Legacy Applications**: In the older 16-bit mode of x86 processors, segmentation was used to provide protection and separation between different components of a program.
 There could be separate segments for code, data, and stack.
 The Requestor Privilege Level (RPL) of the code segment would determine the Current Privilege Level (CPL), which is a mechanism used for protection.
 In this mode, the system could support up to 64K segments.

+---

 **Modern x86-64**: In the 32-bit mode of x86 processors, although the full functionality of segments is still available, it is typically not used in the same way as in 16-bit mode.
-Instead, segments are set up to cover the entire address space - they are "flattened".
+Instead, segments are set up to cover the entire address space: they are "flattened".

 However, one exception to this is the use of the GS (or FS) segment as a pointer to "Thread Local Storage" (TLS).
 TLS is a mechanism that allows each thread to have its own copy of data.
 A thread can access its TLS by using an instruction like `mov eax, gs(0x0)`, which moves the value at the start of the GS segment into the `%eax` register.